Muaaz-Aamer/Training/README.md

 # Training
-Training of Saboor at devsinc
+Training of Saboor at Devsinc.
-This training contains notes and projects developed during training.
+Contains notes and projects made during training.